14 Alternative Ways to Decorate Walls Without Paint

 2. DIY wall design using Masking Tape

 A little more difficult, this method requires using coloured and decorative easy-peel tape to create custom designs on your wall.
-One of my personal favourites, you can create some really cute designs at the price of a few rolls of tape (not very expensive), and the possibilities are endless!
+One of my personal favourites, you can create some really cute designs at the price of a few rolls of masking tape (not very expensive), and the possibilities are endless!

 The great thing about this is that the masking tape will come off cleanly and easily, so you won’t have to worry about leaving behind any marks!